jklebes/blob-detector/README.md

 See pdf for more background.

 ## blobdetect
-Function to detects positions of bright/dark features in 2D images.
+Function to detects positions of bright/dark features in 2D and 3D images.

 Usage